griffda/PROCESS-/documentation/proc-pages/misc/spherical-tokamak.md

 `PROCESS` has the ability to perform studies on tokamaks in the low aspect ration regime (major radius $\leq$ 2 $\times$ minor radius).
 The physics and engineering issues[^1] associated with these machines are somewhat different from those of conventional aspect ratio, and this is reflected by the following special models[^2] in `PROCESS`.

 1. The inboard build of a spherical tokamak (ST) is very different from that in a conventional tokamak.
-Ther is no inboard blanket (and possibly no inboard shield), and the inboard TF coil legs are replaced by a single centrepost.
-The radial build is altered so that, starting from the centreline (*R* = 0), the component order is: TF coil, gap, central solenoid, vacuum vessel, and then continuing as in Figure 1 (a D-shaped cross-section is assumed for the first wall, blanket, shield and vacuum vessel). <br></br>
+There is no inboard blanket (and possibly no inboard shield), and the inboard TF coil legs are replaced by a single centrepost.
+The radial build is altered so that, starting from the centreline (*R* = 0), the component order is: TF coil, gap, central solenoid, vacuum vessel, and then continuing as in Figure 1 (a D-shaped cross-section is assumed for the first wall, blanket, shield and vacuum vessel).<br>

     <figure>
         <center>